nuggreat/kOS-updater-requester/README.md

 scripts for file handling in kOS and the lib needed to run them

-**The script file_util.ks has 12 functions contoled through a ingame GIU
+**The script file_util.ks has 12 functions controlled through a ingame GIU**

   The script requires the lib lib_file_util.ks and will need to have the RUNPATHONCE edited to point at the copy of the lib on the local volume or use the version called file_util_standalone.ks as that doesn't need the lib.

-  the 12 functions are sorted into 2 catagories 1st is called "File Tools" the 2nd is "Directory Tools" theas catagories are in the form of 2 buttons at the top of the GUI.
-A dropdown menu below the tool buttons is where you slect the exact function you want to use.
+  the 12 functions are sorted into 2 categories 1st is called "File Tools" the 2nd is "Directory Tools" theas categories are in the form of 2 buttons at the top of the GUI.
+A dropdown menu below the tool buttons is where you select the exact function you want to use.

   File Tools:

-    Copy Files: Copies a file defined by Source options to the directory defined by Destination Compile Files: Compiles a file defined by Source options to the directory defined by Destination Move Files: Moves a file defined by Source options to the directory defined by Destination Delete Files: Deletes a file defined by Source Rename Files: Renames a file defined by Source
+    Copy Files: Copies a file defined by Source to the directory defined by Destination Compile Files: Compiles a file defined by Source to the directory defined by Destination Move Files: Moves a file defined by Source to the directory defined by Destination Delete Files: Deletes a file defined by Source Rename Files: Renames a file defined by Source
       Has a text field for user input to set the new file name Edit Files: Edits a file defined by Source

   Directory Tools:

     Copy Directory: Copies a directory by Source to the directory defined by Destination Move Directory: Moves a directory by Source to the directory defined by Destination New Directory: Makes a new Directory defined by the Source Has a text field for user input to set the new Directory name Unpack Directory: Copies the entire contents of a directory defined by Source to the directory defined by Destination Update Local Volume: A inbuilt version of updater.ks has buttons for all 4 flags Delete Directory: Deletes a directory defined by Source

   Source:

-    Source is a set of 2 or 3 drop down lists that define a directory or file 1st dropdown: a slection for volume with 2 options (defults to Archive)
+    Source is a set of 2 or 3 drop down lists that define a directory or file 1st dropdown: a selection for volume with 2 options (defaults to Archive)
         Archive: is the folder in the KSP directory that kOS intends you to have your scripts saved so they can be read in game
-		Local: is the volume used by the kOS core that ran the script used for local storage of scripts 2nd dropdown: a list of all directories in the volume slected by Source dropdown 1 3rd dropdown: a list of all files found in the directory slected by Source dropdown 2 3rd dropdown is invisable for all Directory Tools as they don't interact with files derectly will dislay size of slected file
+        Local: is the volume used by the kOS core that ran the script used for local storage of scripts 2nd dropdown: a list of all directories in the volume selected by Source dropdown 1 3rd dropdown: a list of all files found in the directory selected by Source dropdown 2 3rd dropdown is invisible for all Directory Tools as they don't interact with files directly will display size of selected file

   Destination:

-    Destination is a set of 2 drop down lists that define second directory 1st dropdown: a slection for volume with 2 options (defults to local)
+    Destination is a set of 2 drop down lists that define second directory 1st dropdown: a selection for volume with 2 options (defaults to local)
         Archive: is the folder in the KSP directory that kOS intends you to have your scripts saved so they can be read in game
-		Local: is the volume used by the kOS core that ran the script used for local storage of scripts 2nd dropdown: a list of all directories in the volume slected by Destination dropdown 1 will display space remaining in slected volume
+        Local: is the volume used by the kOS core that ran the script used for local storage of scripts 2nd dropdown: a list of all directories in the volume slected by Destination dropdown 1 will display space remaining in selected volume

 **The script Updater.ks will scan the local kOS volumes for files and then update the local files with the copies from the archive volume.**